vimishor/cnp-spec/spec.md

 This document contains a technical specification for _Personal Identification Number_ (_<abbr title="Cod Numeric Personal">C.N.P.</abbr>_).

-In [Romania](https://en.wikipedia.org/wiki/Romania), a C.N.P. is a unique 13 (thirteen) characters number, which is assigned to each person born in Romania and romanian residents.
+In [Romania](https://en.wikipedia.org/wiki/Romania), a C.N.P. is a unique 13 (thirteen) characters number, which is assigned to each person born in Romania and Romanian residents.

-It was introduced in 1978 and it is used as an identifier in systems that needs to manage personal data and diferentiate individuals.
+It was introduced in 1978 and it is used as an identifier in systems that needs to manage personal data and differentiate individuals.

 ## Terminology

 When referring to _Personal Identification Number_, "C.N.P." abbreviation MUST be used.
 When the context doesn't allow the dots usage, like inside a code base where the syntax impose such limitation, "CNP" alternative abbreviation MAY be used.

-"_Cod Numeric Personal_" and/or english translation "_Personal Identification Number_" SHOULD be used to explain "C.N.P." and "CNP" abbreviations.
+"_Cod Numeric Personal_" and/or English translation "_Personal Identification Number_" SHOULD be used to explain "C.N.P." and "CNP" abbreviations.

 **Sample**:
 ```html